-The Holbeck landslide, south of Scarborough in North Yorkshire, attracted considerable interest when it destroyed the four-star Holbeck Hall Hotel between the night of 3 June and 5 June 1993.
-A rotational landslide involving about 1 million tonnes of glacial till cut back the 60 m high cliff by 70 m.
+The Holbeck Hall landslide, south of Scarborough in North Yorkshire, attracted considerable interest when it destroyed the four-star Holbeck Hall Hotel between 3 and 5 June 1993.
+A rotational landslide involving about 1 million tonnes of glacial till cut back the 60 m-high cliff by 70 m.
 It flowed across the beach to form a semicircular promontory 200 m wide projecting 135 m outward from the foot of the cliff.

-The cliff consists of Glacial Till (sandy, silty clay) resting on a low cliff of the Middle Jurassic Scalby Formation.
-The Scalby Formation comprises Scalby Mudstone and Moor Grit (sandstone).
+The cliff consists of glacial till (sandy, silty clay) resting on a low cliff of the Middle Jurassic Scalby Formation.
+The Scalby Formation comprises the Scalby Mudstone and the Moor Grit (sandstone).

 Forster, A. 1993.
 Scarborough Landslip.
 Geoscientist, Vol. 3(5), 2–3.

 Forster, A, and Culshaw, M. 2004.
 Implications of climate change for hazardous ground conditions in the UK, GeologyToday, Vol. 20(2), 61–66.

 Lee, E M. 1999.
 Coastal planning and management: the impact of the 1993 Holbeck Hall landslide, Scarborough.
 East Midlands Geographer, Vol. 21(2) and Vol. 22(1), 78–91.

 Unseen video footage — the Holbeck Hall landslide 25 years on by Catherine Pennington.
 Looking back to the Holbeck Hall landslide with unseen video footage taken at the time from an aeroplane – drones hadn’t been invented yet…